Shivter14/Shivter14/README.md

 ### Hello there!

-### I am a batch programmer, and a Minecraft server owner.
+### I am a Minecraft server owner, and I do cool stuff in Batch.

 (and I can center a div)
   </b></div>